-In this post, I will help you to decide where to stay in Cairn for for families, couples, nightlife, and best places to stay in each area.
+In this post, I will help you to decide Where to stay in Cairn for first-timers, for families, couples, best areas to stay in Cairns (include map and video) and best hotels for all budget travelers.

 Cairns is a trendy town in Tropical North Queensland with 3 million tourists visiting every year, and there are plenty of accommodation options.
 It is a relatively small city, with a population of around 150,000, you don’t have to worry about being very isolated from attractions.